Meet the Author

 Lorelei Brush holds two doctoral degrees, both of which inform her writing.
 The first is in Developmental Psychology, the study of human beings as they grow from birth to death.
 For more than thirty years, Dr. Brush used her knowledge in this field to research and evaluate children’s learning.
 Her two non-fiction books address the specific issue of girls’ participation in mathematics .

-Since 1996, Dr. Brush has worked in international education, spending 2006 to 2008 managing a large USAID-funded education project in the northwestern part of Pakistan, an area that was seriously affected by an earthquake in October 2005.
+Starting in 1996, Dr. Brush worked in international education, spending 2006 to 2008 managing a large USAID-funded education project in the northwestern part of Pakistan, an area that was seriously affected by an earthquake in October 2005.
 During her years abroad, she directed a staff of about two hundred seventy and completed her Doctor of Ministry degree, which included an intensive study of Islam.
 The Pakistani women with whom she worked inspired her first novel, Uncovering, a tale of a group of Pakistani women confronted with the severe restrictions of fundamentalist Islam.

 1. Lorelei R. Brush, Encouraging Girls in Mathematics: The Problem and the Solution.
 Cambridge, MA: Abt Books, 1980; and S.F.
 Chipman, L. R. Brush, & D. M. Wilson, Women and Mathematics: Balancing the Equation.
 Hillsdale, NJ: Lawrence Erlbaum Associates, 1985.